MystenLabs/kiosk-course/1-common-trading/README.md

 /// `purchase_with_cap`) flow.
 ```

-From here we can see that the default flow for trading is `list` + `purchase`, but we can implement any other trading logic on top of it using `list_with_purchase_cap` and `purchase_with_cap`.
-The later will be demonstrated in a next section.

-> ℹ️ Take a note of `list` + `purchase` flow, as this is the default trading logic we will be using in this section.
+Every time a transaction happens, and more specifically, on `purchase`, a `TransferRequest` is created.

+> ℹ️ Note that the `TransferRequest` enables asset creators to control how their assets are traded.

 ```
 /// - For every transaction happening with a third party a `TransferRequest` is
 /// created - this way creators are fully in control of the trading experience.
 ```

-Every time a transaction happens, and more specifically, on `purchase`, a `TransferRequest` is created.

-> ℹ️ Note that the `TransferRequest` enables asset creators to control how their assets are traded.

 ### Asset states

+The basic state of an asset inside a Kiosk.
+Every asset inside a Kiosk is `placed`.

 ```
 /// - `placed` -  An asset is `place`d into the Kiosk and can be `take`n out by